mrturcot/Gentoo-Stuff/README.md

  GCC-LTO, GCC Fallback & GCC-NO-LTO Fallback
 ```

+Every package currently set in portage/package.env is confirmed working with the specified per-package build environment(s) eg. compiler-clang

 **Notice**
    - In order to maintain high stability and compatibility across toolchains and libraries etc... ~~It is???~~ I personally HIGHLY recommeded to rebuild @system & @world after most if not all of these changes...
 (See this article for steps https://wiki.gentoo.org/wiki/Upgrading_GCC#Rebuilding_everything)